Grant-Archibald-MS/powerfuldev-testing/context/security-testengine-storage-state-deep-dive.md

 4. Use a custom xml repository that provides the ability query and create Data Protection state by implementing IXmlRepository
 5. Store XML state of data protection in Dataverse Table.
 Encryption of XML State managed by Data Protection API and selected protection providers
 6. Make use of Dataverse Security model, sharing and auditing features are enabled to control access and record access to key and key data.
 Data Protection API is used to decrypt values and apply the state json to other test sessions.
-7. Use the Data Protection API to decrypt the encrypted value using Windows Data Protection API (DAPI) or X509 certificate private key.
+7. Use the Data Protection API to decrypt the encrypted value using Windows Data Protection API (DAPI) or X.509 certificate private key.
+8. A future option could also consider adding integration with [Azure Key Vault](https://learn.microsoft.com/aspnet/core/security/key-vault-configuration?view=aspnetcore-9.0)

 ## Tell Me More